mattlemmone/justgo/README.md

 ```

 ## Installation
+1. `go install`
-Add the following to your $SHELL profile: `source /path/to/jg.sh`.
+2. Add the following to your $SHELL profile: `source /path/to/jg.sh`.

 ## TODO
 - [ ] cli framework